Gender role: Changing roles

 Besides North America and Europe, there are other regions whose gender roles are also changing.
 In Asia, Hong Kong is very close to the USA because the female surgeons in these societies are focused heavily on home life, whereas Japan is focused more on work life.
 After a female surgeon gives birth in Hong Kong, she wants to cut her work schedule down, but keeps working full time (60–80 hours per week).
 Similar to Hong Kong, Japanese surgeons still work long hours, but they try to rearrange their schedules so they can be at home more (end up working less than 60 hours).
 Although all three places have women working advanced jobs, the female surgeons in the US and Hong Kong feel more gender equality at home where they have equal, if not more control of their families, and Japanese surgeons feel the men are still in control.

 A big change was seen in Hong Kong because the wives used to deal with unhappy marriage.
 Now, Chinese wives have been divorcing their husbands when they feel unhappy with their marriages, and are stable financially.
 This makes the wife seem more in control of her own life, instead of letting her husband control her.
 Other places, such as Singapore and Taipei are also seeing changes in gender roles.
 In many societies, but especially Singapore and Taipei, women have more jobs that have a leadership position (i.e. A doctor or manager), and fewer jobs as a regular worker (i.e. A clerk or salesperson).
 The males in Singapore also have more leadership roles, but they have more lower level jobs too.
 In the past, the women would get the lower level jobs, and the men would get all the leadership positions.
 There is an increase of male unemployment in Singapore, Taipei, and Hong Kong, so the women are having to work more in order to support their families.
 In the past, the males were usually the ones supporting the family.

 In India, the women are married young, and are expected to run the household, even if they did not finish school.
 It is seen as shameful if a woman has to work outside of the house in order to help support the family.
 Many women are starting jewelry businesses inside their houses and have their own bank accounts because of it.
 Middle aged women are now able to work without being shameful because they are no longer childbearing.

-Gender stereotype differences in cultures: East and West

-According to Professor Lei Chang, gender attitudes within the domains of work and domestic roles, can be measured using a cross-cultural gender role attitudes test.
-Psychological processes of the East have historically been analysed using Western models (or instruments) that have been translated, which potentially, is a more far-reaching process than linguistic translation.
-Some North American instruments for assessing gender role attitudes include: